-You might want to close a specific open file for a connection for the following scenario:
+You might want to close a specific open file for the following reasons:

 You know which user has the file open, and the user is not available to close the file, or cannot close the file.